somesimplecode/somesimplecode/README.md

 - 👋 Hi, I’m @somesimplecode
 - 👀 I’m interested in ...
 Game Design and Software Development
 - 🌱 I’m currently learning ...
 AP Computer Science A
-- 💞️ I’m looking to collaborate on ... almost anything that my skill will help with!
+- 💞️ I’m looking to collaborate on ... nothing at the moment.
 - 📫 How to reach me ... esochaghib2024@gmail.com

 <!---